-Employment and training activities and work-related supportive services are designed to link TANF adults to employment and help them retain employment.
+Delaware uses a combination of TANF and/or MOE funds for employment and training activities and work-related supportive services are designed to link TANF adults to employment and help them retain employment.
+Delaware will not use TANF funds for medical expenses not covered by Medicaid.
+MOE will be used to cover medical costs not covered under Medicaid.
 Work-related supportive services may include:

-- Support provided by contractors to retain employment for up to one (1) year
+- Support provided by contractors to retain employment for up to one (1) year.

-- Health care for Delaware citizens
+- Health care for Delaware citizens.

-- Job search programs and other assistance from the Department of Labor to find a job
+- Job search programs and other assistance from the Department of Labor to find a job.

-- Ongoing job retention assistance
+- Ongoing job retention assistance.

-- Child care
+- Child care.

-- Eye examinations, corrective lenses, dental expenses, and physicals not covered by Medicaid
+- Eye examinations, corrective lenses, dental expenses, and physicals not covered by Medicaid.

-- Transportation expenses
+- Transportation expenses.

-- Work-related equipment, uniforms, shoes, and supplies
+- Work-related equipment, uniforms, shoes, and supplies.

-- Work-related fees and training
+- Work-related fees and training.

-- Teen Voucher program
+- Teen Voucher program.

-- Expungement services
+- Expungement services.

 - Bridge program the Bridge program assists clients suspected of having problems related to substance abuse, mental health, or domestic violence through screening, assessment, and case management services.
 The primary role of the Bridge program is to assist clients in accessing appropriate treatment services.
 The Bridge provider develops a plan with each client that identifies the needed services and develops strategies to ensure compliance with treatment recommendations.
 The Bridge provider may transport clients to appointments and will coordinate with the employment and training vendors to ensure that the client receives credit for their participation in treatment.
-In their role as case managers and client advocates, the Bridge vendor will often assist clients who are facing

-homelessness or other emergency events resolve these situations.
+In their role as case managers and client advocates, the Bridge vendor will often assist clients who are facing homelessness or other emergency events resolve these situations.
 All adult TANF recipients suspected of having problems related to substance abuse and/or mental health are referred to the Bridge program.
-Additionally, Bridge staff screen all adults for problems related to substance abuse disorders, behavioral health, and domestic violence as a routine process for adults entering the employment and training programs.
+Additionally, Bridge staff screen all adults for problems related to substance abuse disorders,

+behavioral health, and domestic violence as a routine process for adults entering the employment and training programs.
 A contracted vendor provides the services offered by the Bridge program.
 The Bridge vendor is contracted through the Division of Substance Abuse and Mental Health who has collaborated with DSS to provide the Bridge services.
-The program was modified in 2008 to make the program more accessible to TANF recipients by locating the Bridge services at the Employment Connections sites.
-The goal of co-locating the Bridge and Employment Connections (EC) vendors is to ensure that case managers from the Bridge program and the EC vendors engage in on-going joint case planning and case collaboration.
+The program was modified in 2008 to make the program more accessible to TANF recipients by locating the Bridge services at the TANF WORKS sites.
+The goal of colocating the Bridge and TANF WORKS vendors is to ensure that case managers from the Bridge program and the TANF WORKS vendors engage in on-going joint case planning and case collaboration.
 This integration of services ensures a long-term focus on self-sufficiency while being responsive to the need for immediate referral and access to treatment services.